McNopper/ZeroInfinity/README.md

 ### Interval number operations

-This is the given mathematical operation.
+These are the given mathematical operations.

 #### Multiplication